kansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 However, certain warrants may be restricted by court rules, state statutes, or federal laws.
 Information that members of the public cannot view includes:

-• Search warrants issued for tracking devices: These warrants are sealed by the court and can only be disclosed during discovery in criminal proceedings (K.S.A 22-2506 (b)(1)).
+• Search warrants issued for tracking devices: These warrants are sealed by the court and may only be disclosed during discovery in criminal proceedings (K.S.A.
+22-2506 (b)(1)).

 • Criminal investigations: Materials, including warrants and other reports, gathered during an investigation are not open to the public unless disclosure fulfills any of the conditions under K.S.A 45-221 (10).